Updated: January 2026

 Conversations About Non-Monogamy

 Non-monogamy is a hot topic in the couples counseling office for many people in Chicago.
-In the diverse landscape of modern relationships, the concept of an open relationship has gained increasing acceptance and visibility.
+In the diverse landscape of modern relationships, the concept of an open relationship has gained increasing acceptance and visibility across neighborhoods from Lakeview to Lincoln Park, Wicker Park to River North.

 Embracing diversity, understanding the unique dynamics of LGBTQ, Queer, and heterosexual relationships, and delving into the history of non-monogamy are crucial steps toward fostering open and honest discussions.